What it is

 What could happen

-Seizure is a rare, but possible, side effect of rTMS, so the treatment team must be ready to administer anti-seizure medication.
+Seizure is a very rare, but possible, side effect of rTMS.
+Therefore, the treatment team must be ready to administer anti-seizure medication.

 Patients can discuss with their doctor the option of taking a long-acting benzodiazepine before the procedure to reduce anxiety and prevent seizures.